LSEG-API-Samples/Example.EikonAPI.MessengerChatBot.Python.SymbologyChatBot/Development_Detail.md

 ## <a id="message-throttle"></a>Message Rate Throttling

-Pleae note that A throttling mechanism limits messages to a maximum rate of one message per second.
+Please note that A throttling mechanism limits messages to a maximum rate of one message per second.

 An error is returned if this limit is exceeded.

 ## <a id="dapi-integration"></a>Eikon Data API integration

 The *chatbot_demo_symbology.py* application file utilizes  ```DAPISessionManagement``` class of *dapi_session.py* Python module file to manage all Eikon Data API operations.
-The DAPISessionManagement class receives the Eikon Data API App Key from the application, then itimports the library and set the App Key of the application.
+The DAPISessionManagement class receives the Eikon Data API App Key from the application, then it imports the library and set the App Key of the application.
 The application is now ready to send data retrieval requests.

 ```
 # dapi_session.py file